 “Considering the challenges to the film industry and the city’s position, the APSA advisory board and Brisbane Marketing have had to make the difficult decision to place APSA on hold for the time being, as we consider what is possible to deliver in 2020, and as we seek a new home for the event,” Michael Hawkins, APSA chairman, told Variety.

 “Films currently entered in or invited to competition will hold their “In Competition” status and will be reviewed when the competition resumes.
-This meets APSA’s aim of promoting Asia Pacific stories to reach a wider audience, through the recognised ‘In Competition’ brand and laurels.”
+This meets APSA’s aim of promoting Asia Pacific stories to reach a wider audience, through the recognized ‘In Competition’ brand and laurels.”

 The event has been held since 2007 and is currently organized in partnership with UNESCO and FIAPF-International Federation of Film Producers Associations.
 The early editions were held in Gold Coast, also in Queensland.
 It moved to Brisbane in 2012, and from 2013 became an initiative of Brisbane City Council.